lnguyen14123/CECS378SemesterProject/README.md

 ### Prerequisites

 John the Ripper is recommended to use for password cracking with the provided wordlist, but the generated wordlist can be used alone as well.

+#### ** Disclaimer **

+This Linux Package is intended for Debian-based distributions and has only been tested on Kali Linux Purple.
+It may work on other OS's but this has not been confirmed.

 ## How to install: